pyvista/tetgen/README.rst

 See the `TetGen <https://github.com/ufz/tetgen>`__ GitHub page for more details on the original creator.

-The last update to the original C++ software was on 19 January 2011, but the software remains relevant today.
-Brief description from `Weierstrass Institute Software <http://wias-berlin.de/software/index.jsp?id=TetGen&lang=1>`__:
+This python module uses the C++ source from TetGen (version 1.5.1, released on August 18, 2018) hosted at `ufz/TetGen <https://github.com/ufz/tetgen>`__.

+Brief description from
+`Weierstrass Institute Software <http://wias-berlin.de/software/index.jsp?id=TetGen&lang=1>`__:

     TetGen is a program to generate tetrahedral meshes of any 3D polyhedral domains.